arasosman/graylog-nginx-reader-exam/README.md

 ## Setup
 Let's create the necessary passwords first.
-We will put these passwords in the .env file.
+We will put these passwords in the docker-compose file.

 ```
 # Generate a password secret